smart-on-fhir/fhir-bulk-data-docs/export.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this specification are to be interpreted as described in RFC2119.

-## Request Flow

-### Authorization

-Bulk data servers should implement the OAuth based [SMART backend services](./authorization.md) authorization process.
-On the requests outlined below, clients should include an ```Authorization``` header containing the bearer token received from the authorization flow.
-If the server responds to a request with a ```401 Unauthorized``` header, the client should follow the authorization flow to obtain a new token.

----
+## Bulk Data Export Requests

 ### Bulk Data Kick-off Request

-This FHIR Operation initiates the asynchronous generation of data files for all patients, a group of patients, or all available data contained in a FHIR server.
+This FHIR Operation initiates the asynchronous process of a client's request for the generation of as set of data to which the client is authorized -- whether that be all patients, a subset (defined group) of patients, or all available data contained in a FHIR server.

-Note: Only data the client application has authorization to access and that the relevant business agreements allow should be returned.
+The client MUST present a valid access token with the request.
+The FHIR server MUST limit the data returned to only those FHIR resources authorized in the scope of the access token provided by the client.

 #### Endpoint - All Patients